 The Comerc Energia Group has become an integrated platform in the renewable energy sector thanks to its sucessful strategic partnerships.

 Consumers with different profiles can now find the sustainable solutions they need in a single place and count on the support, talent and commitment of the almost 600 Comerc Energia employees.
-GRI 102-8

-Two important partnerships agreements signed in 2021 strengthen the foundation of this new phase of the company.
-Our new partners Perfin and Vibra injected resources and added their respective market experiences to drive the expansion of the Group's renewable energy business, in line with the current global transformation in the electricity sector.
+GRI 102-8 injected resources and added their respective market experiences to drive the expansion of the Group's renewable energy business, in line with the current global transformation in the electricity sector.
 GRI 102-10